SwagDevOps/ruby-grouik/README.md

 #{@requirement.call}
 ~~~~

-wil be rendered in as many statements as necessary,
+will be rendered in as many statements as necessary,
 including each source file listed during the process,
 ordered by successful loading order.